As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 The Dancing Bear Collection (Amazon link) is one of the best gift ideas for any kid since it has over 200 gems and rocks and 200 pieces of informational sheets so you can learn like a pro.
 You can match your stones with the sheet and discover cool facts.

 The kit has arrowheads, amethyst, pumice, tiger eye, goldstone, and even two geodes to crack open.
-Mixed with clean gravel, it’ll give you the most real rock hunt sensation!
+It’ll give you the most real rock hunt sensation mixed with clean gravel!

 You can check the latest price for the Dancing Bear Collection here (Amazon link).